nagisatadjfar/nagisatadjfar.github.io/_pages/about.md

   </p>

     <p>
-Before starting my PhD, I worked as an investment banking analyst at Goldman Sachs and a research professional at the <a href="https://bfi.uchicago.edu/" target="_blank">Becker Friedman Institute</a>.
-I graduated from MIT in 2017 with an SB in physics and an SB in materials science.
+Before starting my PhD, I worked as an investment banking analyst at <a href="https://www.goldmansachs.com" target="_blank">Goldman Sachs</a> and a research professional at the <a href="https://bfi.uchicago.edu/" target="_blank">Becker Friedman Institute</a>.
+I graduated from <a href="https://economics.mit.edu/" target="_blank">MIT</a> in 2017 with an SB in physics and an SB in materials science.
   </p>

   <p>